Police identify Lake Geneva drowning victim

-LAKE GENEVA, Wis.
-(WMTV) – Police have identified the victim who drowned in Geneva Lake Sunday after attempting to swim to shore.
+Police have identified the victim who drowned in Geneva Lake Sunday after attempting to swim to shore.

 According to police, two adult males were on a 2006 24’ Bayliner moored on a buoy when they decided to swim to the beach.